jamiegl/xyzblog/content/posts/azure-quantum-thoughts/index.md

 +++
-title = "Azure Quantum - lets chat about tooling (we've got Copilot now?)" description = "A brief dive into Azure Quantum and some of its tooling, including the new Copilot integration." date = 2023-10-17 updated = 2023-10-17 draft = false
+title = "Taking a look at Azure Quantum and some of its tooling" description =  "Checking out Azure Quantum and some of its tooling, including the new Copilot integration." date = 2023-10-17 updated = 2023-10-17 draft = false